BioXiao/NGS_workshop_smallRNA/README.md

 + \* -- wild card
 + # -- comment out
-+ + . -- current working directory
++ . -- current working directory
++ && -- chains commands together; do this command, then this one
 + Relative paths versus absolute paths
 + On command line notation
 + On /proj/seq/data